IStoleTheCookieJar/IStoleTheCookieJar/README.md

 - 👋 Hi, I’m Kalvyn Adams
 - 👀 I’m interested in Astrophysics, Art, Reading, Environmental Music
-- 🌱 I’m currently learning: Proton trapping in the Inner Radiation Belt, satellite data reading in python
+- 🌱 I’m currently learning: Convolutional Neural Networks in Pytorch with galaxies, N-body simulations with Tidal Disruption Events, Proton Trapping in Earth's Lower Atmospher with NOAA Satellites
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on increasing the usability and application of machine learning and simulations in the field of astrophysics
-- 📫 How to reach me ...
+- 📫 How to reach me adams.kalvyn@gmail.com

 <!---
 IStoleTheCookieJar/IStoleTheCookieJar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.